shyamkarla/guide-intro-to-angular/tutorial/01-client-mvc.md

 ## Client-side MVC

-Let's start with a concept which Angular have applied to their framework; client-side MVC.
-Broken down these things are easier to digest:
+Let's start with a concept that's core to Angular: client-side MVC.
+MVC stands for Model, View, Controller.
+Let's explore each concept individually:

-* Model: Our data, the business information of the application
+* Model: That's the data; the business information of the application.
-* View: The HTML and presentation of data
+* View: The HTML and presentation of the data.
+That's what the user sees and interacts with.
-* Controller: Connecting the pieces of our application
+* Controller: The connector that makes all the different pieces of our application work together.

-It's a proven approach to organizing our apps code that's been refined over many years.
-Angular likes to use the similar technique of MC*, where the * stands for 'whatever'.
+The MVC pattern is a proven approach to organizing application code that's been refined over many years.

+__Fun fact:__ Ruby on Rails is an MVC framework for the Ruby programming language.

+Angular likes to use MC* techniques, where the * stands for 'whatever' (often refered to as [MVW](http://stackoverflow.com/questions/13329485/mvw-what-does-it-stand-for)).
 In other words, the Controller part is different to usual, but this is beside the point, lets get something working.